Skip to main content

 The Prompt Quality Check

 • □ Role Defined?
 Who is the model?
-What is their expertise?
+What is their expertise and my audience?

 • □ Context Provided?
 Does it have the facts needed to answer?